 Aquablation therapy is a new type of surgical treatment for benign prostatic hyperplasia (BPH).
 At KCUC, we are proud to be the first in Kansas City Metropolitan area to offer this advanced, minimally invasive treatment.

-We are excited to offer Aquablation therapy at North Kansas City Hospital, because we believe in helping men suffering from BPH to get their life back and feel like themselves again.
+We are excited to offer Aquablation therapy at North Kansas City Hospital and Advent Health South Overland Park, because we believe in helping men suffering from BPH to get their life back and feel like themselves again.

 We know choosing a treatment option can be overwhelming, as it often forces men to compromise in some way.
 This could mean not responding well to medication, or choosing a treatment that only provides limited relief, that may have a long recovery time, or that may even cause issues with sexual function.